 sudo apt-get install vsftpd

 Log in to the AWS EC2 Management Console and select Security Groups from the navigation.
-Select the security group assigned to your EC2 instance and select inbound tab and edit.
+Select the security group assigned to your EC2 instance and select the Inbound tab and edit.

 And click on Inbound and than edit